drinkjava2/jSqlBox/README.md

    String orderNO;
    String customerID;
    //getters & setters...
-   {//setDBTable("Order");   //if DB table name same as class name, default no need set it manually
+   {//setDBTable("Order");   //if DB table name same as class name, no need set it manually
-    //setDBField("orderID","DBOrderID");//If DB column name same as field name, default no need set it manually }
+    //setDBField("orderID","DBOrderID");//If DB column name same as field name, no need set it manually }
 }